akruszewski/gibl/manuscript/chapter2.md

 2
 ```

+Note how we used function composition here, namely, we "composed" `car` and `cons` in the first example, and `cdr` and `cons` in the second example.

 Pairs are so important that we can encode any data structure with them.
 In fact, lists are a special kind of pairs, where `(list 1 2 3)` is equal to `(cons 1 (cons 2 (cons 3 '())))`.

 ![An example of a list](images/list.png)

 The motivation for using a list is that it will allow us, for example, to link several blocks together to make a blockchain.

-We notice how in Lisp, depending only on a few primitive notions (function calls, pairs, `quote`) we can build abstraction.
+We notice how in Lisp, depending only on a few primitive notions (function calls, pairs, `quote`) we can capture abstraction.
+We will talk more about this in section 2.4.13.

 X> ### Exercise 6
 X>